 Our site quality algorithms are aimed at helping people find “high-quality” sites by reducing the rankings of low-quality content.
 The recent “Panda” change tackles the difficult task of algorithmically assessing website quality.

-The blog post includes a large number of questions that publishers might ask themselves about the quality of the content and the user experience on their websites, to give them some ideas on how they might improve both the content and the user experience.
+The blog post includes many questions that publishers might ask themselves about the quality of the content and the user experience on their websites, to give them some ideas on how they might improve both the content and the user experience.
 In some ways, this reranking of lower quality content has been a stick from the search engine, but what if Google used a carrot instead?

-What if Google paid publishers of the search engines’ advertisements more or less based upon a quality score their pages?
-What if the money that you were paid as a Google Adsense participant not only relied upon the clicks on your pages, but also the quality of the content that you publish on those pages?
+What if Google paid publishers of the search engines’ advertisements more or less based on their pages’ quality score?
+What if the money that you were paid as a Google Adsense participant not only relied upon the clicks on your pages and the quality of the content that you publish on those pages?

 Google does have a number of AdSense Program Policies for publishers who display Google Adsense ads on their pages.
-Those include content guidelines listing examples of the kinds of content that shouldn’t be shown or linked to by adsense advertisers, such as content that is adult or violent in nature, or that promotes racial intolerance.
-Adsense advertisements also shouldn’t be shown on pages that violate others copyrights, according to the guidelines.
+Those include content guidelines listing examples of the kinds of content that shouldn’t be shown or linked to by AdSense advertisers, such as content that is adult or violent, or that promotes racial intolerance.
+Adsense advertisements also shouldn’t be shown on pages that violate other copyrights, according to the guidelines.